Consider moving FormFactor unit tests to a single functional test

 But the main point is about Unit <--> Functional testing.
 These are two different things.
 Heavy staff is going to functional testing (make check), that's my opinion.

-#7 Updated by wuttke about 3 years ago
+#7 Updated by wuttke over 4 years ago

 The number 200k comes from arbitrary choices and can be changed if time is a concern.